financial-adviser

 Option 1: Let a financial adviser do everything

 Some people may wish to offload decision making onto someone else.
 A financial adviser would ask you detailed questions about your circumstances.
 In principle you could then let them make planning and investment decisions for you.
 You’d be trusting the adviser’s integrity, expertise and judgement to an enormous extent.
-At a minimum you’d expect them to make better choices than you’d have made alone.
+You’d be relying heavily on the adviser’s integrity, expertise and judgement, and on their ability to make well‑informed choices on your behalf.
 But to be worth the money, they’d need the ability to find solutions that actually met your objectives.
 Of course, there’s no guarantee that such solutions exist.
 If they don’t, the financial adviser would need the integrity to be honest with you, with the risk that you’ll take your business elsewhere.
 It’s not their job to tell you what you want to hear, but what you need to hear.

-The problem with this option is that you won’t know if the adviser’s doing a poor job; at least not unless you run out of money.
+challenge with this option is that it can be difficult to judge the quality of the adviser’s decisions until much later.
 By standing back from the decision-making process, it would all come down to how well you chose your adviser.

 Option 2: Do it all yourself

 There’s no shortage of online retirement planning calculators.
 Using them you can play around with different settings.
 A calculator will typically tell you how long it will be before you run out of money.
-Different calculators will give you different results, which can make it hard to select the best one.
+Different calculators will give you different results, which can make it hard to judge which approach is most informative.
 Most ignore uncertainty, with only a few using Monte Carlo simulation.
 Even if you trust the results of a calculator, you still need to decide on specific investments, which the calculator won’t help you with.

 We should add here that EvolveMyRetirement® is in a class of its own in terms of its features and usefulness.
-It uses Monte Carlo simulations; and uniquely, it will actually optimise your plan.
+It uses Monte Carlo simulations; and uniquely, it can generate strategy options for your plan.
 But even it won’t suggest specific investments.
 So if you’re a do-it-yourself person, you’d still need to translate the results into ongoing investment decisions.
-The outputs from EvolveMyRetirement should help constrain your choices; but you’d still need to become an expert in investing.
+The outputs from EvolveMyRetirement can help frame your choices; but you’d still need to make your own investment decisions.

 Option 3: Best of both worlds